bartczernicki/RiskAnalysisWithGenerativeAIReasoning/README.md

 Each 10-K Risk Factor section is then consolidated into a single analysis that only surfaces the sufficiently important risks into a single file.
 Examples of the consolidated risk analysis are shown below.

+> [!NOTE]
+> Currently this application has "hard-coded" the SEC 10-K documents in a Data object.
+This was done to simplify and focus on the Generative AI risk analysis.
+There are many solutions like Azure Document Intelligence, that can provide the document segmantation to extract the **Risk Factor** sections dynamically.

 ---

 ## Consolidated Important Risk Factors using o1preview Model